Manie Maritz

-Manie Maritz (1876–1940), also known as Gerrit Maritz, was a Boer officer during the Second Boer War and a leading rebel of the 1914 Maritz Rebellion.
+Manie Maritz (26 July 1876 – 20 December 1940), also known as Gerrit Maritz, was a Boer officer during the Second Boer War.
+He was also a participant in the Herero and Nama genocide and later a leading participant in the pro-German Maritz rebellion in 1914.
+In the 1930s, Maritz became an outspoken Nazi sympathizer and supporter of Nazi Germany.

 Early years

 Maritz was born in Kimberley, Northern Cape then in the British colony of the Cape of Good Hope, and as such, was a British subject.
 He was christened Salomon Gerhardus Maritz.
 When he turned 19 he went to Johannesburg and was employed as a cab driver by his uncle.
 During the Jameson Raid he volunteered as a guard of the Johannesburg fort.
 This entitled him to become a citizen of the Zuid-Afrikaansche Republiek (ZAR).
 This, in turn, permitted him to join the Zuid-Afrikaansche Republiek Politie (ZARP), the police force in Johannesburg.

 Second Boer War

 Maritz joined the Boksburg Commando and proceeded to the Natal front.
 Later he joined Daniel Theron's reconnaissance corps and then participated in the invasion of the Cape Colony.
 He eventually landed up in the desert-like terrain of the North-western Cape.
 Maritz claims that Jan Smuts appointed him as a veggeneraal ('fighting-general').
 At that time Deneys Reitz was on the staff of General Jan Smuts.
 Reitz writes that Maritz was only a "leader of various rebel bands".
 If Smuts had appointed Maritz as a fighting general, Reitz would have known about it.

 Near the end of the war Maritz ordered the killing of 35 Coloured (Khoikhoi) in what became known as the Leliefontein massacre.
+The massacre was a retaliation for an attack against Maritz and his party, when he went to interview European missionaries in Leilefontein.
 Gideon Scheepers and Breaker Morant were court-martialled and shot for similar crimes.
 When peace was made, the burghers of the erstwhile republics were obliged to lay down their arms and sign an oath of allegiance to the British monarch.
-Instead Maritz slipped over the border to German South West Africa.
-In his autobiography Maritz does not say why he did so.
+Instead, Maritz slipped over the border to German South West Africa.
+In his autobiography, he did not explain why he did so.